abhimanyu1990/django-starter/README.md

 3. User API
 4. ToDo API
     1. Admin can view all the ToDo list
-    2. User can view their own ToDO list
+    2. User can view their own ToDO list only
 5. Swagger implementation for API documentation and Testing
 6. Custom Group
 7. Custom permissions